qdrant/terraform-provider-qdrant-cloud/docs/index.md

 - `account_id` (String) Default Account Identifier for the Qdrant cloud
 - `api_url` (String) The URL of the Qdrant Cloud API.
+- `insecure` (Boolean) Allow insecure gRPC connections.
+This is useful for development environments with self-signed certificates.
+Defaults to false.